What you Need to Know About Coronavirus (COVID-19), Could Absinthe Help?

 In the nineteenth century, the French Army provided its soldiers with daily doses of absinthe.
 It was believed that it could prevent disease, mainly from contaminated water in foreign lands during the Algerian War.
 And it was absinthe and not brandy, cognac, or Burgundy wine for one reason: wormwood.

 Thujone has a good deal of health benefits to its name, including treating upset tummies, getting rid of intestinal parasites, treating venereal diseases, and as a relaxing tea.
-Wormwood has been used to treat liver and kidney diseases, stimulate sweating, increase sex drive, and stimulate the appetite, too.
+Wormwood has been used to treat liver and kidney diseases, muscle pain, depression, worm infections, stimulate sweating, increase sex drive, and stimulate the appetite, too.

 Sadly, there’s not much scientific evidence to back all these miraculous uses of wormwood, or absinthe, for that matter.
 Even if there were, fighting epidemic viruses is not in absinthe’s repertoire.